alexanderbez/titan/README.md

 [BadgerDB](https://github.com/dgraph-io/badger) as an embedded key/value store
 and [SendGrid](https://sendgrid.com/) for alerting email and SMS messages.

-## TODO

-- [ ] Integrate simple RPC service to get certain metrics and metadata

-Nice-to-have down the line:
+Nice-to-have features down the line:

 - [ ] Allow more flexible alerting targets and filters
 - [ ] More granular monitoring of when validators miss a certain % of pre-commits/signatures